Send the link below via email or IMCopy

 Christopher Skidmore, Ph.D.

-Brief history and development of DBT
+Brief history of the development of DBT

 Early CBT applications to borderline personality disorder

 More importantly, when you see, "borderline personality disorder" in someone's medical record, what are your initial reactions or expectations?

 Did Not Work

 Pharmacotherapy effects modest in magnitude (and complexity/ severity still required psychotherapy)